-Eight Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
-Most of these committees were created in 2008, however, in 2022 the WBMT WHO Liaison Standing Committee was established.
-Committee leadership positions were reviewed annually at the beginning of the respective year.
+Nine Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
+Most of these committees were created in 2008, however, in 2022 the WBMT WHO Liaison Standing Committee was established followed by the approval of the establishment of the WBMT Nurses Standing Committee in 2023, focusing on educational programs for bone marrow transplantation nurses worldwide.
+Eventhough the WBMT Bylaws and House Rules remain to be updated, the mission and vision of this newest committee have already been added to this Progress Report.
+Committee leadership positions are reviewed annually at the beginning of the respective year.
 The majority of WBMT project work is accomplished by these Standing Committees: